Health insurance: Singapore

-Unlike Singapore Citizens and Permanent Residents, Foreigners are not automatically covered by the MediShield Life.
+Unlike Singapore citizens and permanent residents, foreigners are not automatically covered by the MediShield Life.
 Foreigners can purchase the health insurance plans from several life insurers in Singapore.

+South Korea

+South Korea's life expectancy at birth was 82.7 years in 2017, higher than the OECD average of 80.8.
+Men's life expectancy was 79.7 years, higher than the OECD average of 78.1 years, and women's life expectancy was 85.7 years, higher than the average of 83.4 years.

+Health care in South Korea is provided by the National Health Insurance (NHI), which is mandatory.
+Anyone residing in South Korea, regardless of nationality or occupation, can purchase this insurance.

 Switzerland

 Healthcare in Switzerland is universal and is regulated by the Swiss Federal Law on Health Insurance.
 Health insurance is compulsory for all persons residing in Switzerland (within three months of taking up residence or being born in the country).
 It is therefore the same throughout the country and avoids double standards in healthcare.
 Insurers are required to offer this basic insurance to everyone, regardless of age or medical condition.
 They are not allowed to make a profit off this basic insurance, but can on supplemental plans.

 The universal compulsory coverage provides for treatment in case of illness or accident and pregnancy.
 Health insurance covers the costs of medical treatment, medication and hospitalization of the insured.
 However, the insured person pays part of the costs up to a maximum, which can vary based on the individually chosen plan, premiums are then adjusted accordingly.
 The whole healthcare system is geared towards to the general goals of enhancing general public health and reducing costs while encouraging individual responsibility.

 The Swiss healthcare system is a combination of public, subsidized private and totally private systems.
 Insurance premiums vary from insurance company to company, the excess level individually chosen (franchise), the place of residence of the insured person and the degree of supplementary benefit coverage chosen (complementary medicine, routine dental care, semi-private or private ward hospitalization, etc.).